chef-boneyard/chef-web-docs-2016/includes_chef_shell/includes_chef_shell_modes.rst

    * - Mode
      - Description
    * - Standalone
-     - No cookbooks are loaded, and the run list is empty.
-This mode is the default.
+     - Default.
+No cookbooks are loaded, and the run list is empty.
    * - Solo
      - |chef shell| acts as a |chef solo| client.
 It attempts to load the |chef solo| configuration file and |json| attributes.
 If the |json| attributes set a run list, it will be honored.
 Cookbooks will be loaded in the same way that |chef solo| loads them. |chef solo| mode is activated with the ``-s`` or ``--solo`` command line option, and |json| attributes are specified in the same way as for |chef solo|, with ``-j /path/to/chef-solo.json``.
    * - Client